Australian Linguistic Society

 The Australian Linguistic Society (ALS) is an academic association for linguists.
 It was established in 1967 with the primary goal of furthering interest in and support for linguistics research and teaching in Australia.
 The Australian Linguistic Society also publishes a peer-reviewed academic journal, the Australian Journal of Linguistics, holds an annual conference, an occasional linguistics institute, and has developed and endorsed several policies and statements relating to language and linguistics.

-The current president of the ALS is Ilana Mushin, the Secretary is Caroline Jones, and the Treasurer is Mark Harvey.
+The current president of the ALS is Bill Palmer, the Secretary is James Bednall, and the Treasurer is Robert Mailhammer.

+The Society recognises Accredited Linguists (ALing) who have completed relevant linguistic qualifications.

 Objectives

 The specific objectives of the Australian Linguistic Society are: